Beginning in the fall of 2012, the Kellogg Innovation & Entrepreneurship Initiative (KIEI)

 NUvention Web + Media

 NUvention: Web + Media is an interdisciplinary experiential learning program designed to expose students to the entire product and business development life cycle for a software company.
 Project areas include iPad/Tablet App, Mobile Applications, New Media, Social Gaming, Twitter or Facebook Apps, eCommerce/Deals, Analytics, Cloud, Big Data or ideas from students in the program.
 Teams will be able to continue to work on their projects after the completion of the course.
-The application process will be available on the course website
+Link to more information and the application on the course website here.